uclaacm/teach-la-dev-training/supplemental-react/02_routing_the_react_router/README.md

 ![SPAs](./pictures/spas.jpg)

 React uses [webpack](https://webpack.js.org), a static module bundler for JavaScript applications which combines all of our css,js, tsx, and asset files all for our SPA.
-(Fun fact, all the webpack configuration gets set-up when we run `yarn create-react-app` for us!)
+(Fun fact, all the webpack configuration gets set-up when we run `yarn create-react-app` (our template typescript starter has our own version of the setup instead of CRA :0 ) for us!)
 It adds all of our styles into the header of a **single file** for production, but that might lead to some issues...

 ### Webpack and Common Pitfalls